Joint modelling of the body and tail of bivariate data: Weighted copula model

 \subsection{Model definition}

 Our interest lies in accurately modelling both the bulk and the tail of the whole distribution.
-From existing literature in the dependence context, only \citet{AulbachAll2012a,AulbachAll2012b} are concerned with representing both regions correctly.
-However, our model differs from theirs in that we aim for a smooth transition between the two regions.
-To do so, we propose a mixture model where we fit two copulas to the whole range of the support and blend them by means of a dynamic weighting function $\pi;$ in this way, data can be allowed to favour the "best" copula for each region, avoiding the subjective choice of thresholds often present in EVT applications.
-This approach can be seen as an extension to the multivariate framework of the model proposed by \citet{FrigessiAll2002} mentioned in Section \ref{subsection:background}.
+From existing literature in the dependence context, \citet{Hummel2009}, \citet{AulbachAll2012a,AulbachAll2012b}, \citet{DuranteEtAll2013} and \citet{PfeiferEtAll2017,PfeiferEtAll2019} are concerned with representing both regions correctly.
+However, our model differs from these approaches in that we aim for a smooth transition between the two regions and allow for likelihood-based inference.
+To do so, we propose a mixture model where we fit two copulas to the whole range of the support and blend them by means of a dynamic weighting function $\pi;$ in this way, data can be allowed to favour the ``best" copula for each region, avoiding the subjective choice of thresholds often present in EVT applications.
+This approach can be seen as an extension to the multivaria\-te framework of the model proposed by \citet{FrigessiAll2002} mentioned in Section \ref{subsection:background}.

-Although our ideas could be applied in higher dimensions, we restrict ourselves to the bivariate setting for computational simplicity.
+Although our ideas could theoretically be applied in higher dimensions, we restrict ourselves to the bivariate setting for computational simplicity.
 Let $c_t$ and $c_b$ be copula densities re\-pre\-senting the tail and the body, with vectors of parameters $\bm\alpha$ and $\bm \beta,$ respectively.
 For $(u^*,v^*) \in [0,1]^2,$ we define a new density $c^*$ by

 where $\bm\gamma=(\theta,\bm\alpha,\bm\beta)$ is the vector of model parameters and